Platopedia/platopedia.github.io/events/rose-risk-bday.md

     <section class="rr-final" aria-labelledby="final-title">
         <h2 id="final-title">Happy Birthday, Rose &amp; Risk</h2>
-        <p>What can I say?
+        <p>On June 6, we get to celebrate and appreciate all that you are, because without you, Arcade wouldn't be the same - or even exist.
 The influence you two have on our community is nothing short of amazing.
-On June 6, we get to celebrate and appreciate all that you are, because without you, Arcade wouldn't be the same - or even exist.
 Thank you for everything, absolute legends.</p>
     </section>
 </div>